 I was thirstier than I could ever recall in my life.
 My mouth was parched beyond belief and I couldn’t even muster up any saliva and spit—as much as I tried.
 It was 4:00 pm when we got back to our apartment and began our city-wide search for something to drink.
 The “high” of playing béisbol in Cuba had worn off and we were physically and mentally drained.
 It was in those exhausting moments of walking from store to store, dying of thirst, looking for a drink, that the Lord began to speak to me about that verse.

 “As the deer pants for streams of water, so I long for you, O God.”
 Psalm 42:1

-The Lord began to show me a couple of things about longing for Him through my unquenchable thirst from playing béisbol.
+The Lord began to show me a two things about longing for Him through my unquenchable thirst from playing béisbol.

 1) I need to cultivate my longing to be with Him.

 Longing for God to be my all in all and to be the sole reason for everything I do, does not happen naturally—even as a follower of Jesus.
 It doesn’t magically happen.
 I have to make choices to pursue the Lord.
 Sometimes those choices are easy; sometimes I don’t feel like making those choices at all.
 The deer doesn’t lay around in the woods doing nothing and magically begins to pant for water.
 He is active.
 He is either running through the forest in search of food, running through the forest because he doesn’t want to end up being someone’s food, or running through the forest playing and chasing his fellow deer friends.
 I didn’t get thirsty that day in Cuba by sitting around doing and nothing.
 I pursued activity that came natural to me and that I was passionate about—and I pursued it hard.
 That created this unquenchable thirst I had.
 It was a thirst that wasn’t quenched until much later in the day.

 That is the kind of thirst I want for God in my life.

 2) Cultivating a thirst for Him can be done in very natural ways.